simp/simp-doc/docs/contributors_guide/maintenance/Amending_Pull_Requests.rst

         We use ``git clone`` instead of ``hub clone`` so that we can't accidentally push to the main SIMP repositories.
-While we have `protected branches`_ for the critical components, one wrong command and and life can get unpleasant.
+While we have `protected branches`_ for the critical components, one wrong command and life can get unpleasant.

 #.
 Pull down the pull request (PR) as found on the GitHub GUI.
 The local branch
    should match the branch in the PR (for example, branch SIMP-XXXX):